jkdufair/studiokit-caliper-js/README.md

 # studiokit-caliper-js

-studiokit-caliper-js provides an extra layer of convenience and functionality for implementing the caliper-js Javascript client for [Caliper](http://www.imsglobal.org/caliper) that provides an implementation of the Caliper SensorAPI™.
+studiokit-caliper-js is a common library of services for implementing applications with the caliper-js Javascript client for [Caliper](http://www.imsglobal.org/caliper) (an implementation of the Caliper SensorAPI™).

 ## Features